-- (i) Disruption of networks thereby have a negative impact of services or equipment; - (ii) Network espionage through the malicious acquisition, modification or use of data, including customer information and/or customer business data stored by the telecommunications service licensee on behalf of the customer; - (iii) National-scale supplier dependence in that the telecommunications service licensees deploying and operating national telecommunications network are dependent on the same external supplier for effective operation of their networks; and - (iv) Network pre-positioning attackers gaining presence or administrative access within Namibia's network with the aim of future exploitation.
+- (i) Disruption of networks thereby having a negative impact of services or equipment; - (ii) Network espionage through the malicious acquisition, modification or use of data, including customer information and/or customer business data stored by the telecommunications service licensee on behalf of the customer; - (iii) National-scale supplier dependence in that the telecommunications service licensees deploying and operating national telecommunications network are dependent on the same external supplier for effective operation of their networks; and - (iv) Network pre-positioning attackers gaining presence or administrative access within Namibia's network with the aim of future exploitation.

-Network threats can be grouped further, based on the origin of the attack as shown in the high level diagram on the next page.
+Network threats can be grouped further, based on the origin of the attack as shown in the high-level diagram below.